« Back to Settings for systemd units

 • uts

-When using this option, the default is that it is used as an allow-list and define what namespaces only can be used.
+When using this option, the default is that it is used as an allow-list and define which namespaces are allowed.

 Settings